molejar/pyMBoot/README.md

 #### $ kboot read [OPTIONS] ADDRESS [LENGTH]

-Read data from MCU memory and store it into file as binary (*.bin), intel-hex (*.hex) or s-record (*.srec or *.s19) format.
-If output file is not specified, the data are dumped into stdout.
+Read data from MCU memory and store it into file as binary (*.bin), intel-hex (*.ihex) or s-record (*.srec or *.s19) format.
+If output file is not specified, the data are dumped into stdout in readable format.

 > LENGTH argument is optional and as default will be used the size to end of memory